Cedars-Sinai Medical Center: Art collection

 First developed by philanthropists Frederick and Marcia Weisman, Cedars-Sinai's modern and contemporary art collection dates to 1976 and includes more than 4,000 original paintings, sculptures, new media installations and limited-edition prints by the likes of Andy Warhol, Robert Rauschenberg, Richard Diebenkorn, Sam Francis, Claes Oldenburg, Willem de Kooning, Raymond Pettibon and Pablo Picasso.
 At any given time, 90 to 95 percent of the collection is on display.
 Nine large-scale works are located in courtyards, parking lots, and public walkways throughout the approximately 30-acre campus.
 The collection consists entirely of gifts from donors, other institutions, and occasionally the artists themselves.

-There is a statue of Moses in the parking lot.
-However, the two tablets of the covenant that, according to the story, Moses received at Mount Sinai, are blank on the statue.
-This led many people to ask, "Why is Moses in the parking lot?"
-In response, the director of community engagement, Jonathan Schreiber, has given a brief lecture explaining the history of the statue's role in the hospital merger.
+The mural "Jewish Contributions to Medicine", by Terry Schoonhoven, can be seen in the Harvey Morse Auditorium.